not-a-human/FinPal/README.md

 ## Planned Features

 ### Functionality
-- [ ] Dashboard in "Home" screen.
+- [ ] **Dashboard in "Home" screen**
-- The Dashboard will display allocated funds based on the Plan and Salary.
+      Display allocated funds based on the user's financial plan and salary.
-- [ ] Add the "Settings > Category" screen to update the Categories.
+- [ ] **"Settings > Category" Screen**
+      Add a screen to update and manage financial categories for better customization.
-- [ ] Export/import data to/from an Excel file.
+- [ ] **Data Export/Import**
+      Enable users to export or import their data in Excel format for backup or external analysis.
-- [ ] Implement user authentication.
+- [ ] **User Authentication**
+      Implement secure user authentication to protect user data and allow personalized experiences.
-- [ ] "Settings > About Us".
+- [ ] **"Settings > About Us"**
+      Provide information about the app, team, and the purpose of the project in the "About Us" section.

 ### UI Enhancements
+- [ ] **Light Mode Enhancement**
+      Improve the UI/UX for light mode to enhance visibility and user comfort.
-- [ ] Enhance the light mode.
+- [ ] **"Bill" Screen Redesign**
-- [ ] Change the "Bill" screen from table to list card view.
+      Change the current "Bill" screen from a table format to a more visual list card view for better readability.
-- [ ] Change the navigation menu from the menu button to the tabbed menu in Mobile view.
+- [ ] **Mobile Navigation Update**
+      Replace the current menu button with a more user-friendly tabbed menu for mobile view navigation.